ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 ubuntu-drivers devices
 ```
+Device drivers will be shortlisted.
 A list of Nvidia Graphics Driver with supported compute architecture is given below:
 <p align="center">
     <img src="asset/Nvidia_graphics_driver.png", width="800">
 </p>

 ### GUI Installation:
 Go to Activities Overview--->Software Updater--->Settings--->Additional Driver & Choose available latest nvidia driver-435.
 Then click on "Apply changes".
-### Binary Installation:
+### Binary Installation (Applicable if you didn't use GUI Method):
 If you want to check for available versions of nvidia gpu driver available on apt (Advanced Package Tool), type:
 ```
 apt search nvidia-driver